navidrome/website/content/en/docs/developers/adding-apps.md

 2. Create a folder for your app in `assets/apps/` using kebab-case (e.g., `my-awesome-app`)
 3. Add an `index.yaml` file with your app's metadata
 4. Add a thumbnail image and optional gallery screenshots
-5. Convert images if needed:
+5. Convert (or resize) images if needed:
     ```bash
     npm run convert:images my-awesome-app
     ```